inSileco/inSileco.github.io/README.md

 # To do

 - [ ] add a more exhaustive description of contributors/contributions :raising_hand:
-- [ ] add tags to posts (Hugo does it well and it is a great feature to add). :pray:
 - [ ] add contributing for how to make posts
-- [ ] add a multi-lang feature
+- [ ] the makefile should be reviewed to associate `.Rmd` files and their dependencies more accurately